SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 or solving esoteric puzzles.
 We _think_ this will take you around 2 to 2.5 hours to complete (excluding the extra credit) depending upon how many breaks you take.

-Your task is to create a comments app using React, React Hooks, Redux, and React-Redux Hooks.
+The objective is to create a comments app using React, React Hooks, Redux, and React-Redux Hooks.
 Please refer to the images in the ui-screenshots directory and the specifications outlined in this document.
 The styling does not need to be a pixel-perfect match (i.e. default font-types can differ, font-sizes can be eyeballed), but please respect the layout of the screenshot (i.e. alignment, indention)